jlwright325/fpp-plugin-monitor-agent/README.md

 ## Configure in FPP UI

 In FPP, go to **Content Setup → Plugins → ShowOps Configuration**.
-Set your enrollment token and API base URL, then click **Save + Restart**.
+Set your enrollment token, then click **Save + Restart**.
 Enrollment tokens are one-time use and will be cleared by the agent after enrollment.

 Config file path: `/home/fpp/media/config/fpp-monitor-agent.json`